![]() |

 Some lenses help you exaggerate perspective for dramatic landscapes.
 See the way the shadow of the tree seems to zoom away from you?
 Compact cameras can't do this to the same degree.
 You can get shots like this on an $800 lens called a super-wide-angle zoom (a 10-20mm zoom).

 Without a special lens, SLRs can't focus as close as most compact cameras can.
 But if you want to get really close, like the shot of this spider, a compact won't do it.
 You need an SLR and a "macro" lens.
 The lens was almost touching the spider.
-Macro lenses start around $400.
-A cheaper alternative is to use close-up filters on a normal lens.
+Macro lenses start around $400

-SLRs can accessorise...
 SLRs can take different types of bolt-on flash, giving you more flexibility for shooting indoors.
 Why would you want a bolt-on flash when most cameras have one already built in?
 Four reasons.
 Bolt-on flashes can keep up with rapid shooting, so they don't leave you waiting ages for the next shot.
-They're more powerful, so you can shoot from much futher away or light-up a whole room.
+They're more powerful, so you can shoot from much further away or light-up a whole room.
 They cause much less red-eye, and most bolt-on flashes also let you do this:

 Both of these photos were taken with flash, but the photo on the left has the flash pointing up at the ceiling, so everyone is evenly lit.
 In the photo on the right, the flash is pointing forwards (as do all built-in flashes), giving harsh shadows and a dark room.